-As of March 2017, there is no mechanism for the dispersal of asylum seekers across the territory of the country.
-Between March 2017 and 21 May 2020, asylum seekers were primarily held in the transit zones and those who had been exceptionally released from there were placed to open reception centres.
+There is no mechanism for the dispersal of asylum seekers across the territory of the country.
+Between March 2017 and 21 May 2020, asylum seekers were primarily held in the transit zones and those who had been exceptionally released from there were placed in open reception centres.
 At the end of 2020, there were only 6 asylum seekers residing in open facilities (see Types of Accommodation).
 In the end of 2021, a total of 5 asylum seekers were accommodated in Balassagyarmat (Vámosszabadi was empty).

-Asylum seekers who are not detained can move freely within the country but may only leave the reception centre where they are accommodated for less than 24 hours, unless they notify the authorities in writing about their intention to leave the facility for more than that.
+Asylum seekers who are not detained can move freely within the country but may only leave the reception centre where they are accommodated for less than 24 hours unless they notify the authorities in writing about their intention to leave the facility for more than that.
 In this case, the NDGAP upon the request issues the permission for the asylum seekers.
-HHC is not aware of such an example from 2020.
+HHC is not aware of any relevant complaints from 2021.

 Asylum seekers can normally leave the centres freely for 24 hours.
-In Vámosszabadi, the former IAO used to provide direct free bus transport to Győr, the nearest big town, for the residents of the reception centre.
-The practice was halted around mid-2018, supposedly owing to the limited number of people accommodated by the centre.
-Although, in case there are important matters to manage in Győr (e.g. personal document issues), asylum seekers have been transported occasionally on weekdays by a minibus driven by a social worker to the city in the past years.
+In Vámosszabadi and, in case of important matters to manage e.g. personal document issues, in Győr asylum seekers have been transported occasionally on weekdays by a minibus driven by a social worker to the city in the past years.
 In 2021, upon a larger amount of residents buses were used on a daily basis.
-HHC is aware of an asylum-seeker family (father and son) who were transferred to Vámosszabadi after the closure of the transit zones.
+HHC is aware of an asylum-seeker family (father and son) who were placed in Vámosszabadi after the closure of the transit zones.
 After the NDGAP had rejected their asylum application in 2019 on the “safe transit country” ground, the applicants requested the asylum authority in the spring of 2020 to continue their asylum procedure by virtue of the CJEU judgment issued in the case of LH (C-564/18).
 NDGAP considered their application as a “subsequent one” and rejected it stating that they did not provide any new evidence, despite the fact that Serbia explicitly refused to readmit them.
 The court quashed the decision.
 But despite the judgment the NDGAP unlawfully considers them as subsequent applicants and applies rules of alien policing procedure regarding reception conditions.
 Even though accommodation was granted for them, they were subject to strict freedom of movement rules (similarly to those being under an alien policing procedure), meaning that they could leave the centre only for 2 hours per day.

 In state of crisis due to mass migration, Section 48(1) of the Asylum Act regulating accommodation inter alia at a private address is not applicable, meaning that applicants did not have the right to apply for private accommodation since they were detained in the transit zones prior to 21 May 2020.
-Yet the former IAO applied the rules on alternatives to detention regarding the few asylum seekers whose request for private accommodation was “permitted” disregarding the fact that the applicants were not in detention (for details see AIDA report 2019).
+Yet the former IAO applied the rules on alternatives to detention regarding the few asylum seekers whose request for private accommodation was thus “permitted” disregarding the fact that the applicants were officially not in detention (for details see AIDA report 2019).
 From 21 May 2020, as a consequence of the termination of the transit regime, all the asylum seekers detained in the transit zones were released and relocated either to Vámosszabadi or Balassagyarmat.
 Due to the COVID-19 pandemic, the relocated asylum seekers were obliged to stay in quarantine for 2 weeks upon their arrival.
 After the two weeks the same freedom of movement restrictions applied to the residents as to Hungarian citizens.
 Under the current rules set out in the Transitional Act, the special rules imposed on by a state of crisis due to mass migration are not applicable, i.e. there is no restriction with regard to private accommodation.

 Information provided by the NDGAP on 3 March 2021.